 What happens if I don't have employers' liability insurance?

 You can be fined a whopping £2,500 for every day you’re not insured.
-You can also be fined £1,000 if you don't display your certificate of employers’ liability insurance, or show it to an inspector if they ask.
+You can also be fined £1,000 if you don't display your certificate of employers’ liability insurance or fail to show it to an inspector if they ask.

 What else do I need to know?

-Your policy must cover you for at least £5 million, and come from an authorised insurance provider.
+Your policy must cover you for at least £5 million, and most insurers will provide cover of £10 million as standard.

 What if I’m self-employed?

-In 2017, 37% of those working in skilled trades classified themselves as self-employed according to the Chartered Institute of Personnel and Development (CIPD).
-So, if you're a self-employed tiler, it's important that you sort out your own insurance as you don't have an employer to do it for you.
+Around 20% of people working in the construction sector are self-employed.
+If you're a self-employed tiler, it's important that you sort out your own insurance as you won't have an employer to do it for you.

 What other insurance would a tiler need?

-As a tiler, you’ll have expensive equipment like an angle grinder, trowels, drills and other tools.
-Replacing them all at once would be pricey, which business tools insurance can protect you against.
-This can protect your equipment from eventualities such as fire, flood, storms, theft and vandalism.
+As a tiler, you’re likely to have expensive equipment like an angle grinder, trowels, drills and other tools.
+Replacing them all at once would be pricey, which is where business tool insurance can help.
+This can protect your equipment from serious events such as fire, flood, storms, theft and vandalism.

 You might also find you need contract works cover.
 This is useful if you take on big projects for other people.
 It covers work in progress on a site for problems including fire, flood, storms, theft and malicious damage.

-Say you’ve been working on a major extension project and a storm damages the building.
+Say, for example, you’ve been tiling a new kitchen extension and a storm damages the building.
 Without contract works insurance in place, you could find yourself having to do the work all over again, without pay.
-A contract works policy will cover both your time and any materials or fittings.
+A contract works policy can cover both your time and any materials or fittings.

 Finding the right insurance cover